A1ex-N/dir_compare/readme.md

 # dir_compare.py

- Simple python script to compare files in two directories (by hashing them, using hashlib.blake2b) and report mismatches
+Simple python script to compare files in two directories (by hashing them, using hashlib.blake2b) and report mismatches (files in both directories have to have matching filenames)

 For example if you have two dirs
 ```